Bindy Scout¶

 rules:

-# Watch Ingresses across all namespaces
+# Watch and mutate Ingresses across all namespaces.

 - apiGroups: ["networking.k8s.io"]